MaxMcIntyre/Year3-Notes/cs346/cs346-notes.md

         * Only blocks of a failed node are affected and can use replicas
         * High availability: ops go on even if a fault occurs
     * Efficiency due to:
-        * Loclity: access replica close to you
+        * Locality: access replica closer to you
         * Data placement so that computations go where the data resides, avoiding expensive data transfers
         * Load balancing: spreading blocks around helps avoid performance bottlenecks
 * Reliability: